The following information can be found on this page:

 Definition: Total athletic operating expenses.

-Explanation: Total athletic operating expenses reported on the NCAA financial report form All athletic spending data represent spending on intercollegiate athletics only; intramural and club sports are not included on institution's NCAA financial reports.
-(From NCAA financial reports).
+Explanation: Total athletic operating expenses reported on the NCAA MFRS report form All athletic spending data represent spending on intercollegiate athletics only; intramural and club sports are not included on institution's NCAA MFRS reports.
+(From NCAA MFRS reports).

 Definition: Conferences given autonomy by the NCAA in 2014 to create their own rules.
 Initially, those conferences were the Atlantic Coast Conference (ACC), the Big 12 Conference (Big 12), the Big Ten Conference (Big 10), the Pacific Athletic Conference (Pac-12), and the Southeastern Conference (SEC).
-In June 2024, the Pac-12 lost its autonomy status following the departure of 10 member institutions.
-These conferences were commonly referenced as the “Power Five” and, starting in the 2024-25 fiscal year, the group moniker changed to the “Power Four.”
+In June 2024 and for the 2025 Fiscal Year, the Pac-12 lost its autonomy status following the departure of 10 member institutions.
+These conferences were commonly referenced as the “Power Five” and, starting in the 2025 Fiscal Year, the group moniker changed to the “Power Four.”

-Explanation: Before the 2024-25 fiscal year, as reflected in the database, there were five autonomy conferences: the ACC, the Big 12, the Big Ten, the Pac-12, and the SEC.
+Explanation: Before the 2025 Fiscal Year, as reflected in the database, there were five autonomy conferences: the ACC, the Big 12, the Big Ten, the Pac-12, and the SEC.
 These conferences had legislative autonomy and guaranteed bowl berths to some of the prestigious football bowl games known as the New Year's Six (Rose Bowl, Orange Bowl, Sugar Bowl, etc.).
-Beginning FY2024-25, these conferences also receive 90% of all College Football Playoff revenues.
+Beginning in the 2027 Fiscal Year, these conferences are scheduled to receive 90% of all College Football Playoff revenues.

-In the summer of 2024, 10 Pac-12 institutions officially left the conference to join other autonomy conferences.
+In the summer of 2024, 10 Pac-12 institutions officially left the conference to join other autonomy conferences beginning 2024-25 (FY25).
 The University of California-Los Angeles, the University of Southern California, the University of Oregon, and the University of Washington joined the Big Ten.
 Arizona State University, the University of Arizona, the University of Colorado-Boulder, and the University of Utah joined the Big 12.
 The University of California-Berkeley and Stanford University both joined the ACC.
-These changes left Oregon State University and Washington State University as the only remaining Pac-12 schools, and the conference lost its designation as an autonomy conference.
+These changes left Oregon State University and Washington State University as the only remaining Pac-12 schools during the 2025 Fiscal Year (2024-25 academic year), and the conference lost its designation as an autonomy conference.

-The financial data represented in the Autonomy Five or the Power Five category includes the membership of the institutions in the appropriate fiscal years.
-For example, after FY2024, data for Oregon State University and Washington State University will not be represented in the Autonomy Five [or Autonomy Four] category.
-See also GROUP OF FIVE/GROUP OF SIX CONFERENCES
+The financial data represented in the Autonomy Four/Five or the Power Four/Five categories includes the membership of the institutions in the appropriate fiscal years.
+For example, beginning in the 2025 Fiscal Year, data for Oregon State University and Washington State University will not be represented in the Autonomy Four category.
+See also GROUP OF FIVE/GROUP OF SIX CONFERENCES.

 Definition: The Carnegie Foundation’s classification system distinguishes institutions per their degree programs and institutional mission.